LittleBigRefresh/FreshPresence/README.md

 #### From Github Actions
 1. [Find the latest run](https://github.com/LittleBigRefresh/FreshPresence/actions)
-1. Download the artifact for your OS, extract it somewhere most convenient to you, and run it from a terminal
+1. Download the artifact for your OS, extract it somewhere most convenient to you, and run it.
-1. Once it closes, update the `fresh_presence_config.json` file to your wanted settings, then save and close the file
+1. Once it closes, update the `fresh_presence_config.ini` file to your preferred settings, set your username, then save and close the file.
-1. Run again from a terminal, it should now load the new config
+1. Open FreshPresence once more, and it should now show your profile.

 To update, you can simply repeat this process, overwriting the previous file.

-### Important notes
-FreshPresence will only work with servers that implement the Refresh v3 API, so Lighthouse servers will not work with FreshPresence

 ## It's on fire!
 What do I do?
 FreshPresence isn't perfect, so it's not exactly uncommon to run into bugs.
 If you'd like, you can [create an issue](https://github.com/LittleBigRefresh/FreshPresence/issues/new) here on GitHub or join our [Discord](https://discord.gg/xN5yKdxmWG) for support.